peteroupc/MailLib/docs/PeterO.DataIO.md

 ### ToTransform

-    public static PeterO.ITransform ToTransform(
+    public static PeterO.IByteReader ToTransform(
         this byte[] bytes,
         int offset,
         int length);

-Not documented yet.In the .NET implementation, this method is implemented as an extension method to any object implementing byte[] and can be called as follows:  `bytes.ToTransform(offset, length)` .
+Wraps a portion of a byte array into a byte reader.In the .NET implementation, this method is implemented as an extension method to any object implementing byte[] and can be called as follows:  `bytes.ToTransform(offset, length)` .
 If the object's class already has a ToTransform method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>

- * <i>bytes</i>: Not documented yet.
+ * <i>bytes</i>: A byte array.

- * <i>offset</i>: Not documented yet.
+ * <i>offset</i>: Zero-based index to the start of the portion of the byte array to read.

- * <i>length</i>: Not documented yet.
-(3).
+ * <i>length</i>: Length of the portion of the byte array to read.

 <b>Returns:</b>